 We get it, your keto diet has you missing dairy products!
-Fortunately, there are a few great alternatives to dairy milk that not only taste as good as the real stuff, but they also pack excellent nutritional benefits such as essential vitamins and fiber—perfect for the keto diet.
+Fortunately, there are a few great alternatives to dairy milk that not only taste as good as the real stuff, but they also pack excellent nutritional benefits.

-Before we dive into five of the best alternatives to traditional dairy milk on a keto-diet, let’s review why dairy isn’t the best thing to be consuming on your diet.
+Before we dive into five of the best alternatives to dairy milk, let’s review why dairy isn’t the best thing to be consuming on your diet.

 Let’s look at the nutritional values of whole milk.